xkollar/xkollar.github.io/data/posts/2025-10-17-teaching-probabilities.markdown

 you can stomach that, you can use it to draw pictures that can help you reason about probabilities.

-Let's look at a illustrative example in the following picture.
+Let's look at an illustrative example in the following picture.

 <svg viewBox="0 0 300 150" fill="white">
   <style>